antonyhaman/youtube-jextractor/README.md

         videoData = youtubeJExtractor.extract(videoId);
     }
     catch (ExtractionException e) {
-        // Something really bad happened, nothing we can do except just show the user some error notification }
+        // Something really bad happened, nothing we can do except just show some error notification to the user }
     catch (YoutubeRequestException e) {
-        // It's possibly there are some connection problems, ask user to check the internet connection and then retry }
+        // Possibly there are some connection problems, ask user to check the internet connection and then retry }
 ```
 **YoutubeVideoData** is an object that contains data for the requested